YotaYota/java-cert-summary/java-summary.md

 **Note**: The _equals()_ method on arrays uses reference equality, it does not look at the elements of the array.

-**Note**: When using array initilizer to create an array, it must be used in declatation.
+**Note**: When using array initilizer to create an array, it must be used in declaration.

 ```java
 int[] numbers;